Top 5 Things to do in Tulum

 You are literally surrounded by hundreds of cenotes and dozens within a 10km radius of where you will be staying.
 There are cave (covered) cenotes and open cenotes like Yak Kin (2km away).
 This cenote is my favourite place to relax, swim and nap on my lounge chair

 For the best cave cenote, it is Dos Ojos, also known as Cenote Two Eyes.
 (2.5km away) It is a pair of connected underwater caves that are part of the Sac Actun cave system in Tulum, Mexico.
+It is one of the largest underwater cave systems in the world, with the deepest known underwater cave passage at a depth of 118 meters.

 Enjoy snorkeling and those with their diving qualifications, may dive the cave system.
 Either is a beautiful experience.
 If you visit Tulum, make one of these cenotes a must.